liliyavoloshina/unpopular-vocabular/README.md

 # Unpopular Vocabular

-CRUD App with Vue.js frontend, Node backend and MongoDB database.
+CRUD App with Vue.js, Node and MongoDB.
 Designed with Bulma and hosting by Heroku.

 DEMO: https://unpopular-vocabular.herokuapp.com/